-Anna Bäck, LAc, MSOM,
+Anna Bäck, L.Ac.
+MSOM,

-West Los Angeles, and South Shores in San Pedro
+Santa Monica, and South Shores in San Pedro

 I grew up surrounded by lots of intense nature, and very few people.
 My time was mostly spent in the woods, alone, playing and trying to find wild animals and such games.
 All this alone time in nature made into a very contemplative person, and my experiences are still colored by the meditative practice that I developed.
 It was also during this time that I started to have what I later understood to be awakening experiences.